 The ICE Scoring Model is an agile prioritization tool, assessing projects, ideas, and features via three-set measurements: Impact, Confidence, and Ease.
-Unlike weighted scoring systems, ICE uses only these parameters and gives each a relative score from 1-10 (1 being low, 10 being high).
-Simply multiply all three scores, and you’ve got your ICE result.
+Unlike weighted scoring systems, the ICE method uses only these parameters and gives each a relative score from 1-10 (1 being low, 10 being high).
+Simply multiply all three scores in the ICE formula, and you’ve got your ICE result.

 Agile environments are fast-paced and during short development cycles decisions must be made quickly.
 Decision makers need to consider as much information as possible without overwhelming themselves.
 This is a delicate balance to maintain, but the ICE Scoring Model does a fair job of giving teams a snapshot of the most valuable activities.

-ICE stands for Impact, Confidence and Ease and these are the 3 metrics on which projects are scored.
+The I, C, and E in the ICE formula stands for Impact, Confidence and Ease and these are the 3 metrics on which projects are scored.

 Confidence tempers the Impact score a little by making you consider how confident you are that this impact would be realized.